Toyota Vitz: Japan

 In Japan, the second generation model is sold as the Vitz.
 It is available in B, F, I and RS model grades.
 Engine available ranges from 1 to 1.5-litres starting with the basic B variant to the sporty RS variant featuring a sports package and minor cosmetic bits on its interior and minor tweaks to its suspension.
 The models which have automatic transmission adopt a 4WD layout while the manual version use a standard front 2WD layout.

 In September 2008, Toyota Modellista International launched three special editions of the Vitz RS with a number of cosmetic and TRD performance parts for the Japanese market.
 These models were known as "Vitz TRD Racing", "Vitz TRD Sport M" and turbocharged "Vitz TRD Turbo M".
 Available for sale through Toyota Netz Store dealerships, same as the regular Vitz.

 China

 The Yaris has been built and marketed in China by GAC Toyota since July 2008.
 Two engine options have been provided: the 1.3-litre 2NZ-FE and 1.6-litre dual VVT-i 4ZR-FE.
 To boost sales, GAC-Toyota developed a 2011 model specifically for the Chinese market.
 The XP90 continued to be built in China until it was replaced by the newer model in November 2013.
 However, extended production continued from 2015 to 2016 under Chinese electric car sub brand Leahead which was owned by GAC Toyota.
 The Leahead i1 has received criticism for faulty airbags.

 Indonesia

+The Yaris was launched in Indonesia on 10 February 2006.
+It is powered by the 1.5-litre 1NZ-FE engine matched to 4-speed Super ECT automatic or 5-speed manual transmission.
+Initially, the Yaris was offered in E, S and S Limited trim levels.
+Imported from Thailand.
+The automatic only S and S Limited came with front, side and rear spoilers.
+Engine Start/Stop button is for the S Limited only.